akcodes-27/akcodes-27/README.md

 Hi, I'm Aniket Mishra 👋
-Software Engineer focused on **QEA Automation and test framework development**.
+Software Engineer focused on **AI-Powered QEA Automation and test framework development**.
 Skilled in Java, JavaScript, Selenium, Playwright, TestNG, Cucumber, SQL, and REST API testing.
 Experienced in delivering automation solutions for BFS and Insurance projects.
 Always learning, building, and exploring new technologies.

 <!--
 **akcodes-27/akcodes-27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.